 Here are some top tips of places and tourist attractions to visit in the UK that celebrate the month of May.

 The impressive country house that is Blenheim Palace is most notable for being the birthplace of Winston Churchill, whose life and times are commemorated by a permanent exhibition in the suite of rooms in which he was born.

-The gardens at the palace are also famous for being designed by Capability Brown back in the eighteenth century.
+The gardens at the palace are also famous for being designed by Capability Brown back in the eighteenth century and are one of the top places to visit for horticultural enthusiasts.
 Now a Unesco World Heritage site, the palace remains the home of the Duke of Marlborough and is open to the public throughout the year, with regular festivals and events.